 Description of the sampling method used (e.g. stratified random sample, quota sampling, cluster sampling; one-stage or two-stage sampling) and information which variables were used to stratify, the categories of those variables, in particular for the NACE Rev. 2 categories related to the "possible calculation of European aggregates", and the final number of strata:

-Not Applicable since for the year 2023 it has been decided to cover all small, medium and large enterprises enterprises (census of enterprises) with 10 or more employees and self-employed persons.
+Not Applicable since for the year 2024 it has been decided to cover all enterprises with 10 or more employees (census of enterprises).
 In the frame there were 32 NACE groups and 3 size groups.

 C) Gross sample distribution